 Rustic Ravines is the ideal getaway for groups large and small.
 The party barn, pavilion and large gazebo make it the perfect place for weddings, retirement parties, cooperate and musical events.
 In addition to the brand new zipline, visitors can also enjoy ARV rides, hiking, and biking on trails both on and off the property.
 Guests can also find kayaking and canoeing, a 3D bow range, fishing, hunting, and golfing at nearby golf courses.

-The West Virginia Development Office was proud to be a part of the grand opening of the “Big Zipper” at Rustic Ravines and will continue to support the owners as they expand and develop the property.
+The West Virginia Department of Economic Development was proud to be a part of the grand opening of the “Big Zipper” at Rustic Ravines and will continue to support the owners as they expand and develop the property.
 To learn more about Rustic Ravines, their story and to book a stay in their beautiful cabins, visit their website.